antony333/UVC-Disinfection-Robot/README.md

 # UVC-Disinfection-Robot
-Design and Simulation of UVC Disinfection Autonomous Robot using ROS
+Design and Simulation of an Autonomous UVC Disinfection Robot using ROS

 ## Softwares Used
 **Robot Operating System(ROS)**